KNU-BrainAI/knu-brainai.github.io/_pages/home.md

 We are a research group in [School of Electronics Engineering](https://see.knu.ac.kr/eng/){:target="_blank"} at [Kyungpook National University](https://eng.knu.ac.kr/eng){:target="_blank"}.

 We investigate artificial intelligence (AI) to understand the Brain.
 In particular, we develop novel machine & deep learning algorithms based on underlying mechanisms of brain functions and apply state-of-the-art machine & deep learning algorithms to neurophyiolsogical data recorded from the brain.
-We are also interested in understanding natural language and developing dianostic tools with medical images using deep learning models. (see our [Research](research)).
+We are also interested in understanding natural language and developing dianostic and treating tools with clinical data using deep learning models. (see our [Research](research)).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->